-In May 2014, the Financial Accounting Standards Board (FASB) issued ASU No. 2014-09, Revenue from Contracts with Customers.
-The guidance is effective for interim and annual periods beginning after December 15, 2018.
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers.
+The guidance is effective for interim and annual periods beginning after December 15, 2017.
 The core principal of the updated guidance is that an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standard also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments, changes in judgments, and assets recognized from costs incurred to obtain or fulfill a contract.
 The standard excludes from its scope the accounting for insurance contracts, financial instruments, and certain other agreements that are governed under other GAAP guidance.
-The implications on the Company's revenue from adopting the new standard is primarily related to the commissions and fees earned by our agency operation for sales of unaffiliated carrier products.
+The Company plans to adopt the new revenue guidance effective January 1, 2019 using the modified retrospective approach.
+The Company expects that revenue from renewal commissions received from the sale of unaffiliated carrier products will be recognized sooner under the new guidance than under the current revenue recognition pattern.
+At adoption, the Company anticipates a cumulative effect adjustment that will increase retained earnings by approximately \$10 million.

-In January 2016, the FASB issued Accounting Standards Update 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities (the ASU).
+In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
 The updated guidance requires changes to the current financial instruments reporting model and is effective for interim and annual periods beginning after December 15, 2018.
 The Company expects that the primary effects of the new guidance will be around the accounting for equity investments.
 All equity investments in unconsolidated entities (other than those accounted for using the equity method of accounting) will generally be measured at fair value through earnings.
-There will no longer be an available-for-sale classification for changes in fair value reported in other comprehensive income for equity securities with readily determinable fair values.
-Under the new guidance, changes in the fair value of equity securities will be reported as net realized investment gains (losses) in the Company's Consolidated Statement of Operations.
-The impact is not expected to be material to the Company's results of operations or financial position.
+There will no longer be an available-for-sale classification for changes in fair value reported in other comprehensive income (loss) for equity securities with readily determinable fair values.
+Under the new guidance, changes in the fair value of equity securities will be reported as net realized investment gains (losses) in the Company's consolidated statement of operations.
+The impact is not expected to be material to the Company's results of operations or financial position as the Company holds no investment positions in this category.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842): Accounting for Leases.
 The guidance is effective for interim and annual periods beginning after December 15, 2019.
 The new guidance requires a lessee to recognize "right-of-use" assets and liabilities for leases with lease terms of more than 12 months including those historically accounted for as operating leases.
-As the Company continues to evaluate the overall effects of the new guidance on its consolidated financial statements, it is expected that assets and liabilities will increase for the present value of remaining lease payments for leases in place at the adoption date; however, the impact is not expected to be material to the Company's results of operations or financial position.
+The effect of the new guidance will be an increase for the present value of remaining lease payments for leases in place at the adoption date in assets and liabilities.
+This is not expected to have a material impact to the Company's results of operations or financial position, based on the magnitude of our current two operating leases.